During an Emergency

 If you have laundry drying on a clothesline, do not go outside to get it as the clothesline conducts electricity.

-If you experience a power outage you should consider the following:
+If you experience a power outage you should consider:

 If a power outage leaves you without heat or cooling, contact your your utility provider to notify them the power is out.
 To prevent pipes from freezing and bursting, you should drain them and shut off the main water supply.
 Before you drain your pipes, you may want to collect water in clean containers for emergency drinking and cleaning purposes.